-The building envelope characteristics examined in the analysis were the opaque wall and roof U-factors, the fenestration U-factors, either the fenestration Shading Coefficient requirements (in ASHRAE 90A-1980) or Solar Heat Gain Coefficient requirements (in the ASHRAE 90.1-1999), and the effective slab U-factors for slab on grade construction.
+The building envelope characteristics examined in the analysis were the opaque wall and roof U-factors, the fenestration U-factors, either the fenestration Shading Coefficient requirements (in ASHRAE 90A-1980) or Solar Heat Gain Coefficient requirements (in the ASHRAE 90.1-2001), and the effective slab U-factors for slab on grade construction.
 These characteristics were determined for each set of requirement changes and building types.
 ASHRAE 90A-1980 uses several equations and figures to establish compliance of a commercial building's envelope.
 These figures represent the prescriptive compliance path for ASHRAE 90A-1980's envelope requirements.
 ASHRAE 90A-1980 specifies overall wall assembly U-factors to meet specified heating and cooling criteria.
-The actual U-factors of roofs, walls, and windows used in the simulations were chosen to reflect the U-factors of real building assemblies that must reach the required total wall assembly U-factors.
+The actual U-factors of roofs, walls, and windows used in the simulations were chosen to reflect the U-factors.
 This procedure provides a lower estimate of the envelope energy savings compared to a stricter requirement-to-requirement characterization of the wall U-factors.